 In these games players try to form card combinations, typically similar to poker or brag hands, and win or lose according to how good their combination is, or whether it beats the combination held by the banker.

 - Let It Ride in which the player combines his three cards with the dealer's two cards, and is paid at fixed odds according to how good a poker hand they make.

 - Caribbean Poker in which you win if your five cards form a better poker hand than the banker's five cards

 - Three-Card Poker in which you form poker-like combinations with three cards, and try to beat dealer's three cards.

-- Casino Hold'em Poker in which the player and banker are each dealt two cards, and make the best poker hand they can out of these and five shared cards.
+- Texas Hold'em Bonus and Casino Hold'em Poker in which the player and banker are each dealt two cards, and make the best poker hand they can out of these and five shared cards.

 - Video Poker - not exactly a card game - the role of the banker is normally played by a machine that displays the dealt cards on a screen - the player is shown a five card hand, can 'discard' some cards and get replacements, and is then paid fixed odds according to how good a poker hand is made.

 In these games, players must decide how to divide their hands into two or more parts, each of which is compared with the corresponding part of the banker's hand.

 - Pai Gow - a Chinese domino game in which a hand of four dominos is partitioned into two pairs.